code16/sharp/docs/guide/show-fields/list.md

 ## Layout

 The List item layout must be defined like the show itself, in the `buildShowLayout()` function.
 The item layout is managed as a column, with a `ShowLayoutColumn` object.
-To link the column and the item, use the classic `withSingleField()` function with a second argument, a Closure accepting a `ShowLayoutColumn`.
+To link the column and the item, use the classic `withField()` function with a second argument, a Closure accepting a `ShowLayoutColumn`.

 Example: